Edinburgh Primary ~ A community school with a passion for the arts!

 - Therefore, we are a completely nut free school.
 This means that nuts and nut products must not be on the premises.
 This includes children’s packed lunches and any food that staff bring in to school.

-Fruit and water
+Break-time snacks and water

 - All children should have a bottle filled with water with their name on it that can be used throughout the day.

 - The most important homework is reading.
 At the early stages of learning to read parents/carers should read with their children for at least 10 minutes each day.

 - As children become more independent readers, parents/carers should still spend time reading with their child/hearing their child read, but should also encourage them to read independently for a sustained period of time (20/30 minutes).